 Quarterly updates don't replace your annual tax return—they supplement it by providing HMRC with interim information throughout the year.

-What Penalties Apply Under Making Tax Digital for Income Tax Self-Assessment?
+What Penalties Apply Under Making Tax Digital?

 A completely new penalty system launches alongside MTD, replacing the current Self-Assessment penalty regime with a points-based approach for late submissions and a percentage-based system for late payments.